Notes & Markdown

 Images and attachments

 - Inserting: slash commands Internal image (search & embed from the vault) or Image (web) (by URL).
-Also: simply paste an image from the clipboard (Ctrl+V) — it is saved next to the note and embedded.
+Also: simply paste a file from the clipboard (Ctrl+V) — an image just as much as a PDF or a spreadsheet.
 And you can drag files from the file explorer into the editor: images embed (

 - Editing: the Edit button opens the image editor with Crop, rotate/flip, Resize, drawing tools (Pen, Arrow, Rectangle, Text) plus Undo/Redo.
 Save in place or Save as copy….
 Editable formats are PNG, JPG and WebP; other formats open view-only.